ESOS Phase 4: What Businesses Need to Know

 - Has an annual balance sheet total over £38 million

-To see if your business is eligible, visit our site and answer the questions to see if you should be participating in ESOS phase 4.
+To confirm your ESOS Phase 4 eligibility, visit our site and answer the questions to see if your business should be participating.

-Even if you don’t meet the criteria right now, if you cross the threshold on the qualification date, you’ll fall into scope and must submit your compliance notification by 5 December 2027.
+Even if you don’t currently meet these criteria, crossing the threshold by the qualification date means you must submit a compliance notification by the ESOS Phase 4 deadline of 5 December 2027.

-If your business previously qualified but no longer does, you’ll need to submit a “Do Not Qualify” (DNQ) notification to the Environment Agency through the online MESOS portal.
+If your business qualified for Phase 3 but no longer meets the criteria, you must submit a “Do Not Qualify” (DNQ) notification via the Environment Agency’s MESOS portal.

 Key requirements for Phase 4